Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 To apply for a reduction in the reclamation liability of a multi-licensed site, the licensee must:

-3. Obtain the most recent well/facility licence survey for the surface lease which clearly defines:
+2. Obtain the most recent well/facility licence survey from IRIS and prepare the document:

-• Boundary of the surface lease highlighted in yellow
+• Identify the boundary of the shared surface in red.

-• Use an arrow to clearly indicate the applicable wells or facilities and label it with the corresponding licence number
+• Use an arrow to clearly indicate the well centre and facility location in the application and label it with the corresponding licence number.

-5. Prepare the application package as a single PDF document (no security applied) with the applicable components orientated so they can be read on a computer screen and presented in the following order:
+• Save as PDF document with no security applied and the pages orientated so they can be read easily on a computer screen.

 The applicant will be notified of the ministry's decision through IRIS.
 On approval, the reclamation liability associated with the licence would be adjusted in IRIS, where applicable, and reflected in the Licensee Liability Inventory report (available in IRIS).